codio-content/CS1Textbook/sources-cis110/Variables-types/topic-2-variables.rst

     -  boolean - which store Boolean values (either true or false).

+    -  char - which store single characters (like 'a', 'b', 'A', 'B', '+', and '9')

-**String** is one of the object types on the exam and is the name of a class in Java.
-A *string* object has a sequence of characters enclosed in a pair of double quotes - like "Hello".
-You will learn more about ``String`` objects in Unit 2.
+**String** is an object type and is the name of a class in Java.
+A ``String`` object has a sequence of characters enclosed in a pair of double quotes - like "Hello".
+We will learn more later about what makes ``String`` objects different from the primitive data types.

 .. note::